50 Days of Preparation | Discover the Meaning of the Counting of the Omer

 “We implore You, by the great power of Your right hand, release the captive.
 Accept the prayer of Your people; strengthen us, purify us, Awesome One.
 Mighty One, we beseech You, guard as the apple of the eye those who seek Your Oneness.
 Bless them, cleanse them; bestow upon them forever Your merciful righteousness.
 Powerful, Holy One, in Your abounding goodness, guide Your congregation.
 Only and Exalted One, turn to Your people who are mindful of Your holiness.
 Accept our supplication and hear our cry, You who knows secret thoughts.
 Blessed be the name of the glory of His kingdom forever and ever.” (emphasis added)

-What’s the Connection Between Counting the Omer and Pentecost?
+What’s the Connection With Pentecost?

 Pentecost comes from the Greek word for “fiftieth”—50 days from Passover marks the end of Counting the Omer.
-It was the day of Shavuot, the Feast of Weeks (Day of Pentecost), when the Holy Spirit was powerfully released, filling the disciples of Yeshua gathered in Jerusalem, empowering and birthing the the Body of Messiah.
-Remember, Shavuot commemorates the giving of the Torah, the first five books of the Bible, so how amazing is it that God sent His Holy Spirit during this same period!
+It was the day of Shavuot, the Feast of Weeks (Day of Pentecost), when the Holy Spirit was powerfully released, filling the disciples of Yeshua gathered in Jerusalem, empowering and birthing the Body of Messiah.
+Remember, Shavuot commemorates the giving of the Torah, the first five books of the Bible, so how amazing is it that God sent His Holy Spirit during this same period?

 On the same day commemorating the giving of the law, God sent His Holy Spirit to fill the Jewish Believers in the upper room.